adityasolanki205/AWS-CICD/README.md

     i.
 Delete the Pipeline created for the site.

     ii.
-Delete S3 bucket created to host the website
+Delete S3 bucket created to host the website.

     iii.
 If no further pipelines are required, delete the S3 bucket created for codepipelines as well.

     iv.
 Delete the connection created with GitHub.

+    v.
+Delete the CodeBuild Project that were created

 ## Credits